qmlbook/qmlbook/en/ch15/index.rst

 Dynamic Data
 ------------

 Dynamic data covers the aspects of inserting, removing and clearing the data from the model.
 The ``QAbstractListModel`` expect a certain behavior when entries are removed or inserted.
 The behavior is expressed in signals which needs to be called before and after the manipulation.
-For example to insert a row into a model you need first emit the signal ``beginInsertRows``, then manipulate the data and then finally emit ``endInsertRows``.
+For example to insert a row into a model you need first to emit the signal ``beginInsertRows``, then manipulate the data and then finally emit ``endInsertRows``.

 We will add the following functions to our headers.
 These functions are declared using ``Q_INVOKABLE`` to be able to call them from QML.
 Another way would be to declare them a public slots.